humbertoragazzini/PhysicsRTF/README.md

-# RaginSea MiniProject - Humberto Ragazzini
+# PhysicsRTF MiniProject - Humberto Ragazzini

 Here we have physics done with rapier: [The Raging Sea](https://humbertoragazzini.github.io/PhysicsRTF/dist/)